CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

         for k,v in info.items():
             print("{}:{}".format(k,v))

-Here is a simple example of a fixed time agent to coordinate the traffic signal.
-It use the `current_step` from observation to decide the phase.
+Here is a simple example of a "fixed time" agent to select traffic signal phase based on a predefined signal plan.
+It decides signal phase selection based on the `current_step` (i.e., current time step) from `observation`.

 .. code-block:: python